-1. On the menu bar under Tasks, click Approval Requests.
+- 1. On the menu bar under Tasks, click Approval Requests.
 The Approval Requests page opens.
-Refer to "Approval Requests Page Fields" on page 700.

-- 2. Click the task name to view approval options.
+For more information, see "Approval Requests" on the previous page. - 2.
+Click the task name to view approval options.
 The Task Information page opens. - 3.
 Click the Approve button.